postsharp/Metalama.Documentation/conceptual/validation/validating-references.md

 ### Example: ForTestOnly, fabric implementation

-The following example implements the same logic above, but using a fabric.
+The following example implements the same logic as above, but using a fabric.

 [!include[For Test Only](../../code/Metalama.Documentation.SampleCode.AspectFramework/ForTestOnly_Fabric.cs)]